dbgrvll/learning-journal/Day6_Logic.md

 - Example provided in the book is of a 5 times table set to run 10 times.
 - This section also provides a shortcut '+=' operator that stands in for 'msg = msg + 'new msg'.

-For more, including a code sample, see page 176 of of Jon Duckett's "JavaScript &amp; JQuery: Interactive Front-end Web Developments".
+For more, including a code sample, see page 176 of Jon Duckett's "JavaScript &amp; JQuery: Interactive Front-end Web Developments".

 ## Find my live site
 Here's a link to [my live site](https://dbgrvll.github.io/learning-journal/) on GitHub.